Ivan-FK/recon/README.md

 # recon
 # Python network reconnaissance tool

-This a simple Python reconnaisance automation tool created as a learning project while studying basic cybersecurity concepts and Python scripting.
+This a simple Python reconnaissance automation tool created as a learning project while studying basic cybersecurity concepts and Python scripting.
 It is designed to perform a threaded scan for open ports in a selected range, passive banner grabbing on open ports and a check for common security headers.

 # Disclaimer: